How is colorectal cancer treated?

 What chemotherapy agents are used to treat colorectal cancer?

-Two newer intravenous (directly into the vein) chemotherapy drugs — irinotecan (Camptosar®) and oxaliplatin (Eloxatin®) — also are used for the treatment of advanced colorectal cancers.
+Two other intravenous (directly into the vein) chemotherapy drugs — irinotecan (Camptosar®) and oxaliplatin (Eloxatin®) — also are used for the treatment of advanced colorectal cancers.
 Oxaliplatin is given, along with 5-FU and leucovorin, for advanced colorectal cancers, while irinotecan is used alone or in combination with 5-FU/leucovorin for patients with metastatic colorectal cancer (cancer that has spread).

 What is immunotherapy?